Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `verticalOffset` (number): *Default*: `0`.
 This offset will be used to position it above its anchor reference.
 This is not used when creating an enchantment-style VFX.
 	* `position` ([tes3vector3](../../types/tes3vector3), table): *Optional*.
 If provided the VFX will be attached relative to a position, and not follow a reference.
 	* `avObject` ([niAVObject](../../types/niAVObject)): *Optional*.
-	* `enchantment` (number): *Optional*.
-The magic effect ID to use to create an enchantment wrapper VFX.
+	* `magicEffectId` (number): *Optional*.
+The magic effect ID to use to create an enchantment-style VFX.
 This will use most of the same VFX logic, but cannot be applied to a position or specific niAVObject.

 **Returns**: